graphhopper/graphhopper/docs/core/routing.md

 ## Speed mode vs. Hybrid mode vs. Flexible mode

 The default option of GraphHopper is the speed mode.
-If you don't want to use the speed-up mode you can disable it before the import (see config.yml `prepare.ch.weightings=no`) or on a per request base by adding `ch.disable=true` to the request.
+If you don't want to use the speed-up mode you can disable it before the import (see config.yml `profiles_ch`) or on a per request basis by adding `ch.disable=true` to the request.
 If you want to use the hybrid mode you have to enable it before the import
-(see config.yml `prepare.lm.weightings=fastest`).
+(see config.yml `profiles_lm`).

 If you need multiple vehicle profiles you can specify a list of vehicle profiles (see config.yml e.g. `graph.flag_encoders=car,bike` or use `EncodingManager.create("car,bike")`).